Baari-Ways/bloggingsite-laravel/setup_guide.md

   <p>Now go the the below mentioned location in Xammp Folder:</p>
   <p>C:\xampp\apache\conf\extra</p>
   <p>Here you will find a file name: <strong> httpd-vhosts.conf </strong>.
 Open it with any type of editor.</p>
-  <p>Copy this code and paste it at the very end of the file and the save the file:</p>
+  <p>Copy this code and paste it at the very end of the file and then save the file:</p>

       <VirtualHost *:80>